Maps

 Part 5

-Revelstoke to Yoho National Park
+Revelstoke to Golden

 Golden Skybridge | Kootenay Rockies Tourism/Mitch Winton/Golden Skybridge

 In summer, Mount Revelstoke National Park has its own “Meadows in the Sky Parkway”, which proudly boasts alpine meadows blanketed in wildflowers, towering cedar and hemlock trees.
 In winter, experience the deepest of snow.
-Watch for wildlife and look up at the stars at any time of year, you’ll probably see plenty of each.
+Watch for wildlife and look up at the stars at any time of year; you’ll probably see plenty of each.

 Glacier National Park, the birthplace of mountaineering in North America, lives up to its name with 90 glaciers atop pristine peaks.
 And Rogers Pass, the second-highest point along the Trans-Canada Highway, is a great place to stretch your legs with a discovery centre, photo ops, and the freshest mountain air.